fhubert1/create-readme-file/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the ISC License.
+Please refer to <https://www.isc.org/licenses/> for further details.